KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

 the send routines and the scheduler do not actually modify any of the same variables.

 # Pitfalls - Beware a few things
-Just a couple of tips to maybe save some grief
+Just a couple of tips to maybe save some grief!
 ## Don't do this in interrupt service routines or timer callbacks
 Here are a few things you shouldn't do in interrupt handlers or timer callback routines.
 Some are instantly fatal, others may actually work *sometimes* but be horribly hard to find when they go wrong.